PXL-IT-NET/Guts-DotNetEssentials/README.md

 - Click on the *Clone or Download* button in the upper left corner of this webpage
 - Copy the url of this repository
 ![alt text][img_clone_url]
-- Go to the *Team Explorer* window in Visual Studio and click on the *Clone*
+- Go to the *Team Explorer* window in Visual Studio and click on the *Clone* link
 - Click on the *Url* tab
 - Paste the url you copied earlier
 - Choose a local folder where the files will be cloned to